 Choosing whether and where to pursue advanced academic degree is a significant and weighty life decision.
 People do this for different reasons.
 A Master's Degree is generally sought as a means of framing and credentialing accumulated life experience and then leveling-up one's professional positioning and salary.
-A PhD, while career-advancing, is about pinpoint developing a topic of keen interest, perhaps even fulfilling one's higher purpose.
+A PhD, while career-advancing, is about pinpoint developing an in-depth knowledge on topic of keen interest, contributing to an existing body of knowledge, or perhaps even fulfilling one's higher purpose.

 Regardless of need or motivation, a multitude of logistical aspects must be considered when selecting an academic program.
 Perhaps most important is to what degree has the academic faculty engineered its program in-terms of furnishing the knowledge and resources required for students to meet their goals.
-We at Chiang Mai University School of Public Policy (CMU-SPP) well understand this dynamic.
+We at School of Public Policy, Chiang Mai University well understand this dynamic.
 While SPP's public policy degree programs at the Master and PhD levels vary, our interdisciplinary team of practitioners and academics is committed to tailoring a track that is most suitable for those who are interested in enrolling in our programs.